 India just raised the price to 70 cents per liter.

-That's so it was less than that.
+So it was less than that.

 And even at that, it's still being heavily subsidized.

-So they're charging two bucks a gallon, basically, is what uh people is that what you're con five cent increase yesterday, two sixty-six a gallon is what Indian citizens are paying for a gallon of gasoline.
+$2.66 a gallon is what Indian citizens are paying for a gallon of gasoline.

-Because it's gotten to the point the governments can't afford the large subsidies.
+And that's an increase over what it was because it's gotten to the point the governments can't afford the large subsidies.

-But the whole lesson to learn here is when when entities, bureaucratic governmental entities realize that growth is necessary, they realize that energy must be affordable and it has to be as cheap as it can be for people.
+But the whole lesson to learn here is when entities, bureaucratic governmental entities realize that growth is necessary, they realize that energy must be affordable and it has to be as cheap as it can be for people.

-And the Democrat Party is the party in this country opposing that very concept, which is why this is a gold mine year for the Republican Party.
+And the Democrat Party is the party in this country opposing that very concept, which is why this is a goldmine year for the Republican Party.

 How can a party whose essential belief is that this is a nation in a state of decline and deserves to be in a state of decline, by the way, because the rest of the world justifiably hates us because they justifiably recognize we have stolen all of their resources, that we have sent our armies and our Air Force all over the world and we have killed innocent civilians.